nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/ppi.rst

   :width: 400
   :align: center

-For more informatin about the outputs of this tutorial, please refear here :ref: 'Outputs'
+For more information regarding the outputs of the tutorial see `Output files <outputs.html>`_